Qubit-excitation-based adaptive variational quantum eigensolver: Abstract

 \section{Abstract}

 Molecular simulations with the variational quantum eigensolver (VQE) are a promising application for emerging noisy intermediate-scale quantum computers.
-Finding a methodology to construct accurate molecular ans\"atze that both are implemented by efficient quantum circuits and minimize the quantum hardware demand is crucial for the successful implementation of such simulations.
-Ans\"atze are, generally, constructed as series of physically motivated fermionic excitations.
-Here we demonstrate the usefulness of constructing ans\"atze with ``qubit excitations'', which, contrary to fermionic excitations, obey qubit commutation relations.
-We show that qubit excitations, despite the lack of some of the physical features of fermionic excitations, accurately construct ans\"atze, while being significantly more circuit-efficient.
-Utilizing qubit excitations, we introduce the iterative qubit excitation based VQE (IQEB-VQE) algorithm.
-The IQEB-VQE performs molecular simulations using a problem-tailored ansatz, grown iteratively by appending single and double qubit excitations.
-By performing numerical simulations for small molecules, we benchmark the IQEB-VQE, and compare it to other competitive VQE algorithms.
-In terms of circuit efficiency and time complexity, we find that the IQEB-VQE systematically outperforms the previously most circuit-efficient, physically-motivated VQE algorithm.
+Constructing accurate molecular ans\"atze that are easy to optimize and implemented by shallow quantum circuits is crucial for the successful implementation of such simulations.
+Ans\"atze are, generally, constructed as series of fermionic-excitation evolutions.
+Instead, we demonstrate the usefulness of constructing ans\"atze with ``qubit-excitation evolutions'', which, contrary to fermionic excitation evolutions, obey ``qubit commutation relations''.
+We show that qubit excitation evolutions, despite the lack of some of the physical features of fermionic excitation evolutions, accurately construct ans\"atze, while requiring asymptotically fewer gates.
+Utilizing qubit excitation evolutions, we introduce the qubit-excitation-based adaptive (QEB-ADAPT)-VQE protocol.
+The QEB-ADAPT-VQE is a modification of the ADAPT-VQE that performs molecular simulations using a problem-tailored ansatz, grown iteratively by appending evolutions of qubit excitation operators.
+By performing classical numerical simulations for small molecules, we benchmark the QEB-ADAPT-VQE, and compare it against the original fermionic-ADAPT-VQE and the qubit-ADAPT-VQE.
+In terms of circuit efficiency and convergence speed, we demonstrate that the QEB-ADAPT-VQE outperforms the qubit-ADAPT-VQE, which to our knowledge was the previous most circuit-efficient scalable VQE protocol for molecular simulations.